DuMont Television Network: Decline and the end of the network

 A merged ABC-DuMont would have been an entity rivaling CBS and NBC, as it would have owned stations in five of the six largest U.S. television markets (excluding only Philadelphia) as well as ABC's radio network.
 It also would have inherited DuMont's de facto monopoly in Pittsburgh and would have been one of two networks, along with NBC, to have full ownership of a station in the nation's capital.
-However, it would have had to sell a New York station – either DuMont's WABD or ABC's flagship WJZ-TV (channel 7, now WABC-TV), probably the former.
+However, it would have had to sell a New York station – either DuMont flagship WABD or ABC flagship WJZ-TV (channel 7, now WABC-TV), probably the former.
 It also would have had to sell two other stations – most likely ABC's two smallest O&Os, WXYZ-TV in Detroit and KGO-TV in San Francisco (both broadcasting on channel 7) – to get under the FCC's limit of five stations per owner.

 However, Paramount vetoed the plan almost out of hand due to antitrust concerns.
 A few months earlier, the FCC had ruled that Paramount controlled DuMont, and there still were some questions about whether UPT had really separated from Paramount.

 Table showing primary station affiliation for each of the four U.S. commercial television networks in 1954.
 DuMont had primary affiliation agreements with 39 stations in the largest markets, but most of these stations were poorly watched UHF stations.

 With no other way to readily obtain cash, DuMont sold WDTV to Westinghouse for $9.75 million in late 1954, after Westinghouse decided to give public backing to the public interest groups for the channel 13 allocation in Pittsburgh, allowing the station to launch that spring as educational WQED.
 While this gave DuMont a short-term cash infusion, it eliminated the leverage the network had to get program clearances in other markets.
 Without its de facto monopoly in Pittsburgh, the company's advertising revenue shrank to less than half that of 1953.
-By February 1955, DuMont realized it could not continue as a television network.
+By February 1955, DuMont realized it could not continue in network television.
 The decision was made to shut down network operations and operate WABD and WTTG as independent stations.

 On April 1, 1955, most of DuMont's entertainment programs were dropped.
 Bishop Sheen aired his last program on DuMont on April 26 but later moved it to ABC.
 By May, just eight programs were left on the network, with only inexpensive shows and sporting events keeping the remains of the network going through the summer.
 The network also largely abandoned the use of the intercity network coaxial cable, on which it had spent $3 million in 1954 to transmit shows that mostly lacked station clearance.
 The company only retained network links for live sports programming and utilizing the company's Electronicam process to produce studio-based programming.
 Electronicam is best remembered for being used by Jackie Gleason's producers for the 39-half-hour episodes of The Honeymooners that aired on CBS during the 1955–56 television season.